 - Those who are successful in moving through the initial screening process, will be asked to participate in a brief telephone interview

 - Those who are successful in the telephone interview will be asked to attend a face-to-face interview to gain a better understanding of the role, as well as, provide you the opportunity to discuss how your experience fits well with this opportunity.

 We are an equal opportunity employer and welcome applications from diverse individuals who self-identify on the basis of any of the protected grounds under the Human Rights Code.
-Indigenous peoples, racialized individuals, persons with disabilities and women are encouraged to apply.
 We are committed to integration and maintaining the independence of individuals and removing barriers to accessibility in the workplace.
 We are committed to full compliance with the Human Rights Code, the Accessibility for Ontarians with Disabilities Act, the Occupational Health and Safety Act, and all other applicable legislation.

-ASYR is also committed to developing inclusive, barrier-free selection processes and work environments.
-If contacted in relation to an employment opportunity, please advise our HR representative of the accommodation measures required which will enable you to be interviewed in a fair and equitable manner.
+ASYR is committed to diversity within its community and especially welcomes applications from racialized persons/persons of colour, women, Indigenous people, persons with disabilities, LGBTQ2 persons, and others who may contribute to the further diversification of ideas.
+Applicants who require special accommodation in order to complete their application/interview are encouraged to contact our HR representative of the accommodation measures required which will enable you to be interviewed in a fair and equitable manner.
 Information received relating to accommodation measures will be addressed confidentially.

 WE WELCOME ALL APPLICATIONS, HOWEVER ONLY THOSE SELECTED FOR AN INTERVIEW WILL BE CONTACTED